 However, the Future Hospital Programme approach is not sustainable for the RCP to resource alone.
 Whilst it was effective pump-priming to deliver demonstration sites and shared evaluations, other approaches need to be explored to facilitate professional-led, 'bottom up' innovation, co-produced with patients working to RCP recommendations for quality improvement, evaluation and innovation.
 This requires a less formalised and high-investment environment for it to be sustainable in the longer-term.

-Contact the evaluation team via Professor Mark Gabbay, m.b.gabbay@liverpool.ac.uk
+Contact the evaluation team via Professor Mark Gabbay, m.b.gabbay@liverpool.ac.uk www.rcplondon.ac.uk/delivering-the-future-hospital

-Read the evaluation report at: www.rcplondon.ac.uk/delivering-the-future-hospital